 Our students apply the latest technologies and methodologies while working with their clients to develop tailored solutions to problems such as website development, customer management systems, data collection and mobile app development.

 This partnership builds capability for Indigenous organisations while providing invaluable opportunities for our students to gain real world experience and solidify their learnings.
 So far, we’ve worked for businesses including Complete Workwear Laundry Services Pty Ltd and EZVets.

 Worawa Aboriginal College provides young Indigenous girls with a holistic education from years 7 to 10.
 These bright students have been developing their technical skills in a partnership with the School of Computing and Information Systems (CIS).
 This program, led by Professor Andrew Turpin and Dr Greg Wadley, is designed to build interest in computer science, IT, software engineering and information systems.
 CIS academic staff visit the school weekly to help the girls learn skills that will be useful for their future careers.

 The Worawa students recently visited the Parkville campus, where they had the chance to experience cutting-edge Virtual and Augmented Reality at the Microsoft Centre for Social NUI.
 They also toured the University’s data room, and presented their coding projects in front of Melbourne School of Engineering staff.

 Spotlight on our rising reseachers

-In recognition of her achievements during the last few years, she has received numerous awards including four competitive scholarships and two internal grants.
+In recognition of her achievements during the last few years, she has received numerous awards including an ARC DECRA, two competitive scholarships and few internal grants.